stuycs-gh-classrooms/nxtm-p00-pd09-e-m/README.md

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 The combination simulation should include drag, gravity, and the lorentz forces.
+User should also be able to manually add orbs to linkedlist
 In the future, we plan to also simulate a coilgun.